elsewhencode/project-guidelines/README.md

 Having a good guideline for creating commits and sticking to it makes working with Git and collaborating with others a lot easier.
 Here are some rules of thumb ([source](https://chris.beams.io/posts/git-commit/#seven-rules)):

- * Separate the subject from the body with a blank line
+ * **Separate the subject from the body with a newline between the two**

+    _why:_
+    > Having a `body` section lets you explain the context thst useful for a code reviewer. if you can link to an associated Jira ticket, GitHub issue, Basecamp to-do, etc. Also most desktop Git clients have clear separation between message line and body in their GUI.

  * Limit the subject line to 50 characters
  * Capitalize the subject line
  * Do not end the subject line with a period